uuPink/Three-body-problem-simulator/README.md

 ---------------------------------------
 This program was made as a part of a larger school-project, and therefore I'm now too lazy to fix the things which only works in very specific scenarios and remove/improve comments.
 Some unused code is also still in the files but isn't activated.
-Some comments are also in swedish (sorry again)
+Some comments are also in swedish (sorry).

+Maybe will come back to this project later to improve it and give it a UI for easy-use but for now I don't have the time to work on this anymore.